Dragan Kojić Keba

 Dragan Kojić (born 7 October 1960), better known as Keba (Кеба), is a Serbian singer.

 Debuted in 1976, he has a career spanning more than four decades and remains one of the most acclaimed Serbian folk singers.

 Kojić also appeared in the second season of the Serbian version of Your Face Sounds Familiar in 2014.

+In 2013, he released the studio album Fer ubica, which included a cover of Azis' song "Sen Trope" titled "Ona to zna".

+Personal life

 He is married and has two children, singer Nataša Kojić and former footballer Igor Kojić.